-Hides version information from unauthenticated users.
-This also makes all documentation links point to latest version instead of the documentation matching currently installed version.
+Hides version info from unauthenticated users.
+This also makes all documentation links point to the latest version instead of the documentation matching the currently installed version.

-Hiding version is recommended security practice in some corporations, but it doesn't prevent attacker to figure out version by probing the behavior.
+Hiding the version is a recommended security practice in some corporations, does not prevent an attacker from figuring out version by probing behavior.